Updated: May 27

-Heat one teaspoon of coconut oil in a pan.
+Heat 1 tsp of coconut oil in a pan.
 Once melted, add the onion, shallot and garlic and soften for approximately 10 minutes (until cooked but not brown).

 Rinse the pearl barley, then turn up the heat, add the pearl barley, stock, salt and pepper and simmer for approximately 25-30 minutes until the barley is tender.
 Stir in the spinach leaves enough to wilt them.